ccdavis/schemer/README.md

 Some code in "main.rs" shows how one could build tests for language constructs.
 Just use the __cons()__ function and construct lists of cell values.
 No need for a tokenizer or REPLat this level.
 You could perhaps use the s-expression internal representation as a target for a parser of a more conventional type of language.

-There's only a basic parser and tokenizer now.
+There's a real parser and tokenizer now.
 Some tests in main take text and parse and interpret it.
 The app will start up in a REPL mode.
 You can also pass in a file name of a file with saved code.

 ### In Progress